 15. Finish the installation.
 The Installation Complete dialog reports any errors that were encountered during installation.

 Unmount the IDL CD-ROM from Your System

 You can now unmount the CD-ROM using one of the following commands, where CDROM-Device is the name of your CD-ROM drive:

 '''

 umount /CDROM-Device

-or

-eject /CDROM-Device

 '''